amirholakoo/Sourdough-Starter-Monitoring/README.md

 # Sourdough Monitoring System

-This project was created with the help of [ChatGPT](https://github.com/openai/), an AI language model.
-I'm not a programmer but an enthusiast, so any suggestions or improvements are welcome!
+This project is a Sourdough Monitoring System built by an enthusiastic DIYer with the assistance of ChatGPT, an AI language model.
+It is designed to monitor various environmental variables affecting the sourdough fermentation process, such as temperature, humidity, CO2, and alcohol levels.
+The system will notify the user if any of the variables exceed the defined thresholds.

+## Disclaimer:
+This project was developed by an enthusiast and not a professional programmer.
+Please feel free to modify or improve the code as necessary.

 ## Introduction